 Writers spend a good deal of time fretting about the opening sentence of their novel, just as readers enjoy quoting first lines from their favourite books.
 This is understandable, given so much is riding on that first impression.
 But what about closing lines?
 What about the final words that resolve the story and linger in a reader’s mind after they shut the book?

-To answer this, I’ve rifled through my shelves and selected some last lines from popular fantasy, science fiction and dystopian books.
-I analysed what techniques they used, and found they fell into 10 common ‘types’, which I look into further below.
+I rifled through my shelves and examined some last lines from popular fantasy, science fiction and dystopian books, and found that they fell into 10 common ‘types’:

-HOWEVER, if you don’t like any kind of spoiler, and intend to read or are in the middle of reading any of the listed books or series, proceed with caution.
-The quoted lines are in bold at the end of each section, and the books they’re sourced from are listed on the right hand side underneath, if you want to check and skip them.
+Final sentences in isolation often don’t give away much (except maybe a happy ending people were already expecting, or a general sense of future challenges) and are unlikely to be remembered months later.
+I’ve still tried to select lines that aren’t too spoiler-y, or are from popular books people are likely to have already read.
+HOWEVER, if you intend to read or are in the middle of reading any of the listed books, proceed with caution.
+The quoted lines are at the end of each section and the books they’re sourced from are listed underneath on the right, in case you want to skip them.

 1. The Journey Isn’t Over Yet

 The suggestion of an ongoing or impending physical journey is a common type of last line, particularly for first books in a planned fantasy series.
 The point of these is obviously to remind the reader that there’s more adventure to be had in the next book, and that the story and journey isn’t quite resolved yet.
 Here are some examples: